16 Different Types of Prickly Pear Cactus (With Pictures)

 Fruit Color: | Red |

-The tuberous prickly pear is a slow-growing cactus that will not usually reach one foot in height.
-It has large roots that are tubular in shape and the plant has flowers that are yellow with a red base or completely red and spineless fruit that is red in color.
+The tuberous prickly pear is a slow-growing cactus that will not usually reach 1 foot tall.
+It has large tubular roots, and the plant has yellow flowers with a red base and spineless, red fruit.

 Conclusion

-The prickly pear is, in most cases, a genus of spiny cactus that is flowering and produces fruit, called tunas, and are not only found throughout the US and Mexico but are also grown for their ornamental properties.
-They are also cultivated for their edible fruits, which, in some cases, can be eaten raw and are often turned into candy and other foods.
+The prickly pear is, in most cases, a genus of spiny cactus that is flowering and produces fruit.
+They are cultivated for their edible fruits, which, in some cases, can be eaten raw and are often turned into candy and other foods.
 Above are 16 of the most common and popular prickly pear species, many of which can flourish in gardens or indoor pots, as well as in deserts and arid regions.

 Featured Image Credit: Lena Maximova, Shutterstock